Prosecutor files charge in police shooting of black man

 "The arrest in and of itself sends an important - yet all too rare - message to the community that nobody is above the law," Weinberg said in a statement.

+Anderson said he respects the justice system in Davidson County and the state of Tennessee.

+He added that because of Thursday's action, Delke has been decommissioned, which means he has had to turn over his gun but is working at a desk job and is still getting paid by the department.

-The release of the video in August prompted demands from the Nashville NAACP that Delke be fired and charged with murder, and that the Federal Bureau of Investigation open up a civil rights probe and a review of the Nashville Police Department.
+The release of the video in August prompted demands from the Nashville NAACP that Delke be fired and charged with murder, and that the Federal Bureau of Investigation conduct a civil rights probe and a review of the Nashville Police Department.

 In August, Nashville Fraternal Order of Police President James Smallwood criticized the release of the video before the investigation was completed, and said that if Hambrick dropped a pistol he was holding as ordered, he's confident Hambrick would still be alive.